chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-custom-target-attributes.md

 }
 ```

-## Save modified synchronization schema
+## Save the modified synchronization schema

-Make sure you supply entire schema object, including all the unmodified parts, as this request will replace existing schema with the one provided.
+When you save the updated synchronization schema, make sure that you include the entire schema, including the unmodified parts.
+This request will replace the existing schema with the one that you provide.

 ```http
 PUT https://graph.microsoft.com/testSynchronization/servicePrincipals/{servicePrincipalId}/synchronization/jobs/{jobId}/schema